Stressed out about your upcoming engagement sessions? Don’t! We’re here to help with our 11 engagement photo tips for getting the perfect photos!

-So you’re probably more amped about this day than the soon-to-be-married couple!
+So you’re probably more amped about this day than soon-to-be-married couples!
 You’ve scoured videos and researched posing until your eyes fall out.
-Here are a few quick tips to ease your nerves and get the day started on the right note.
+Here are a few quick engagement photo tips to ease your nerves and get the day started on the right note.

-On the DAY before the session, make sure to gather all of your gear, clear your cards and make sure that you know what time and where you’re meeting.
-Make sure to send your couple an email telling them how excited you are to meet them and to confirm the time and place.
+On the DAY before the session, gather all of your gear, clear your cards and make sure that you get to know what time and where you’re meeting.
+Send your couple an email telling them how excited you are to meet them and to confirm the time and place.

 Here’s an example:

 A stand-alone 90-minute engagement shoot: $500

 A complimentary shoot with wedding package: FREE